 Following up promptly keeps your leads engaged and your brand on top of their mind.
 Choosing the right moment to hear back from you is the best way to nurture their excitement and remind them of what you can offer.

 As much as it seems obvious, many businesses fail to adjust campaigns in real-time and follow up after the first contact.
 You can solve this by using Lead Generation Tools that have an option of the date and time of the follow-ups so that you stay on top of your outreach.

 Did you know that over 50% of clients switched from one business to another at least once due to the lack of personalization?

 In a world where automation started to result in generic and impersonal outreach, personalization helps differentiate from your competitors and connect to your future leads and/or clients on a higher level.

 Additionally, handling such a vast number of leads on a daily basis, guiding different campaigns and/or conversations at the same time, following at what stage each Lead Nurturing is, can be quite challenging and unmanageable manually.
 Having the option of automating this process and still, hyper-personalizing is a win-win combination.

 Here’s an idea!

 Organize webinars or different online events where you would get the chance of collecting your participants’ email addresses.
-Create CSV documents that you can later use in your automated and hyper personalized campaigns.
-Stay in touch with leads that showed interest in your business, product, and in what you had to say.
+Create CSV documents that you can later use in your automated and hyper-personalized campaigns.
+Stay in touch with leads that showed interest in your business, product, and what you had to say.
 They are your potential future clients.

 Also, for example, once you throw an online meetup on LinkedIn, your company page will show up on top of your participants’ profile feed.
 It is an excellent way of making your brand constantly present in your potential client’s mind.
 Not to mention how much money your business will save just by not needing to invest in sponsored ads.